-At the Orlando Epilepsy Center, we provide comprehensive care for Epilepsy management.
-We can help in all stages of Epilepsy care: initial diagnosis, work up, treatment and long-term management.
-Each patient is treated with an individual plan of care in order to find the best available treatment option.
+At the Orlando Epilepsy Center, we provide comprehensive care for Epilepsy and Seizure management.
+We help in all stages of Epilepsy care: initial diagnosis, workup, treatment, and long-term management.
+Patients’ are treated with an individual plan of care to find the best available treatment option.

 Orlando Florida Epilepsy Monitoring Unit

 The Orlando Epilepsy Center Monitoring Unit is a one-of-a-kind facility that provides 24-hour Epilepsy monitoring

 Diagnosis and Treatment of Epilepsy Patients

 Some people with seizures will respond well to medication and may go on to live seizure-free for years or even a lifetime.
 However, some people with Epilepsy do not respond to medications and will continue to have uncontrolled seizures.

 These patients have what is called Refractory Epilepsy and will require long-term medical supervision.
 Additional testing needs to be performed in these cases including a long-term video EEG to better understand the types of seizures the refractory patients are having.

 The Orlando Epilepsy Center will find the best method to treat each individual patient after gaining as much information as possible.
 This could include a multitude of treatment options including medication alterations, Vagus Nerve Stimulation programming, and coordinating surgery.

 Our team will be there for you every step of the way and will provide continued long-term management.
 We strive for every patient we encounter to live a healthy, active seizure-free lifestyle.